NutraTalk Blog

 Key Findings: A Year Later, Most Participants Were Still Doing Well

-Across all groups, participants were functioning significantly better than at baseline:
+The good news is that across all groups, participants were functioning significantly better than at baseline:

 • 85% had mild or no anxiety